-As soon as his alarm goes off, one of his soldiers—Vincent, a young man whose father was one of Sal's best capos right up to his murder in the meat processing plant-—comes into the room with Sal's dressing gown and cup of tea.
-(Peach ginger has always been Sal's beverage of choice in the morning—no need for caffeine; Sal’s a virile and motivated man with no need for artificial stimulants.)
+His consigliere Vincent—a young man whose father was one of Sal's best capos right up until his tragic "accident" in the meat processing plant—comes into the room with Sal's bagel and cup of peach ginger tea.
+Sal's a virile and motivated man who doesn't need a coffee to stay focused.

-Apparently, Cho Hee gave Sal's best capo, Frank, some lip and attitude when he came around last week and nearly didn't hand him her envelope.
-If Sal is known for one thing it's that he is very, very good at keeping his family, his associates and the people who owe him money in line.
-Cho probably thought that Sal wouldn’t come around in person to… persuade her because everyone knows her new son-in-law is the Assistant Police Commissioner.
-And she was right.
-Instead, Sal asks Boris to pay Cho Hee a little… courtesy visit and try to give her a taste of what might be waiting for her if she chooses the wrong route.
+Apparently, Cho Hee gave Sal's best capo Frank some attitude when he came around last week and nearly didn't hand him this week's envelope.
+If Sal's known for one thing it's that he's very, very good at keeping his family, his associates, and the people who owe him money in line.